ome/omero-documentation/omero/users/cli/tag.rst

 List tags
 ^^^^^^^^^

-To list all the tags owned by the current user, use the :omerocmd:`tag list` command::
+To list all the tags owned by the current user, use the :program:`omero tag list` command::

     $ bin/omero tag list